Current Opportunities

 - Be in good academic standing as most recently assessed by the University of Toronto.

-Many duties and responsibilities of a Residence Advisor are responsive to circumstances affecting the residence and its residents and are often spontaneous and incapable of being scheduled.
-Residence Advisors are expected to promptly and appropriately address all such circumstances.
+Many duties and responsibilities of a Residence Don are responsive to circumstances affecting the residence and its residents and are often spontaneous and incapable of being scheduled.

-Each Residence Advisor will be assigned a room in Graduate House Residence valid during the employment contract period.
+Each Residence Don will be assigned a room in Graduate House Residence valid during the employment contract period.
 In accordance with Canada Revenue Agency requirements, the value of the accommodation, as well as the meal stipend are considered taxable income.

 - Fifty per cent (50%) of the fee for a standard single room.